Shoonkey/learning-algorithms/algorithms/hare_tortoise.md

 For the purpose of proving the hare _always_ meets the tortoise in a loop, we can focus explicitly on the cycle and generalize.

 Let's suppose we reached the point where the tortoise is in the first node of the cycle.
-Let the length of the cycle be `C` and the distance forwards from the hare to the tortoise be `D`.
+Let the distance forwards from the hare to the tortoise be $d$.
 On every iteration, the distance is first increased by 1 (the tortoise moves) and then decreased by 2 (the hare moves), resulting in the distance decreasing by 1 every time both move.

-As the distance decreases by 1 specifically, eventually `D` will become 0.
-For the hare to surpass the tortoise and loop again, `D` would have to not go through 0, meaning the distance would need to decrease by more than 1 node at a time.
+As the distance decreases by 1 specifically, eventually $d$ will become 0.
+For the hare to surpass the tortoise and loop again, $d$ would have to not go through 0, meaning the distance would need to decrease by more than 1 node at a time.

-The worst case would then be if the tortoise is as far as possible from the hare, where it would take the hare `N` moves to meet the tortoise, where `N` is the length of the cycle.
+The worst case would then be if the tortoise is as far as possible from the hare, where it would take the hare $n$ moves to meet the tortoise, where $n$ is the length of the cycle.
 This is what makes this a linear time algorithm.

 ## But wait, there's more